ifHamzah93/cheese-mvc-react/walkthrough/4-menus-view.md

 We can't provide initial state for `menu` because it is a complex object whos properties are depended on for rendering.
 Since the initial value for `menu` is `null` then any of our child components will break when trying to access properties like `name` or `cheeses`.
 Until our API response is received `menu` will remain `null`.

 We have a compounded issue in that someone may attempt to navigate to the page from a url like `/menus/50000` which of course does not correspond to a real menu.
-In this case the API response will be `undefined`.
+In this case the API response will be an empty string `""`.

 So how can we solve these issues?

 We will render a `<Loading>` component while the network while waiting for the API response rather than rendering our child components.
-When the response is received back it will either be `undefined`, implying no match for the `menuID` was found, or it will be a `menu` object that will allow us to render our child components.
+When the response is received back it will either be `""`, implying no match for the `menuID` was found, or it will be a `menu` object that will allow us to render our child components.

-If we receive no `menu` data in our response, `menu = undefined`, then we should redirect the user to our `<MenusView>`.
+If we receive no `menu` data in our response, `menu = ""`, then we should redirect the user to our `<MenusView>`.
 If the user navigated here by mistake they will be brought back to a usable view.
 If they were trying to be tricksy hobitses then they can be redirected indefinitely until they give up.

 We can accomplish this redirect using a special React Router component called `<Redirect>`.
 The Redirect component behaves as you expect - you tell it where to redirect in its `to` prop and it will do so without breaking our SPA behavior.
 You can read more about the Redirect component and the additional behaviors it supports [here](https://reacttraining.com/react-router/web/api/Redirect).